matthewrevell/tutorials/Getting_started/key-concepts.md

 ## Security Groups

-**Security groups** are groups of firewall rules managed at the hypervisor level in order to restrict incoming and outgoing network trafic.
+**Security groups** are groups of firewall rules managed at the hypervisor level in order to restrict incoming and outgoing network traffic.
 When you create an instance, you can choose which security groups to attach to the instance.
 Firewall rules defined in your security groups take precedence over the default rules, which are: